 Recertification - $60

-With the addition of LCMHCs to the list of professionals who can perform psychiatric first exams beginnings October 1, 2019, will dually-licensed LCAS/LCMHCs currently certified to perform substance use first exams need to go through the certification process to be able to perform first exams as an LCMHC?
+With the addition of LCMHCs to the list of professionals who can perform psychiatric first exams beginning October 1, 2019, will dually-licensed LCAS/LCMHCs currently certified to perform substance use first exams need to go through the certification process to be able to perform first exams as an LCMHC?

 Currently certified LCAS/LCMHCs will not have to take the new training to perform first exams under a valid LCMHC License.
 However, currently certified LCAS examiners will still need to complete the Licensure Verification Form with their LCMHC information and wait for confirmation from the DMH Lead before conducting Mental Health First Examinations as an LCMHC.
 All current Commitment Examiners will be responsible for reviewing and understanding the changes to the IVC Law as a result of SB630.

-Will currently certified commitment examiners have to take the exam again before their 3-year refresher is due?

-No, current certified commitment examiners will not be required to take the exam again until it is the examiner’s time for recertification.
-However, all current Commitment Examiners will be responsible for reviewing and understanding the changes to the IVC Law as a result of SB630.

-Will applicants still have a year from passing the exam to complete the 3 supervised examinations and then have the applicant’s supervisor send a letter to the DMH Lead attesting to the applicant’s competence?

-No. The timeframe has changed from 12 months to 6 months.
-The applicants will now have 6 months to complete the 3 supervised examinations and have the applicant’s supervising physician/psychologist submit the signed and dated letter to the DMH Lead using the IVCCommunication@dhhs.nc.gov email address.

 Will I still be restricted to a limited LME-MCO catchment area as a commitment examiner?
 Can I perform first level evaluations statewide if I am on the list?

 If a person is certified as a commitment examiner after October 1, 2019 they will be able to perform the evaluation wherever they are employed so long as the employer permits it, regardless of payor source.
 If they have a contract with the LME-MCO to provide first evaluation services, that contract will govern.